mocnik-science/geogrid.js/README.md

 ![Overview](https://github.com/giscience/geogrid.js/blob/master/docs/images/screenshot.jpg)

+## Scientific Publications

+The following publication is related to this plugin and the used DGGS:

+* F.-B. Mocnik: **A Novel Identifier Scheme for the ISEA Aperture 3 Hexagon Discrete Global Grid System.** Cartography and Geographic Information science, 2018, to appear

 ## Related Software

 This library is compatible with the framework [**Measures REST**](https://github.com/giscience/measures-rest), which can be used to aggregate data by a grid and then provide the data by a REST interface.
 Data can also be aggregated manually by using the library [**geogrid**](https://github.com/giscience/geogrid) that computes and handles Discrete Global Grid Systems (DGGS).